autowarefoundation/autoware-documentation/docs/tutorials/scenario-simulation/scenario-test-simulation.md

 ## Running steps

-1. Move to project directory, where the project is build.
+1. Move to the workspace directory where Autoware and the Scenario Simulator have been built.

 2. Source the workspace setup script